According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Bad Leadership Qualities

 With the examples of leadership skills in tow, we’re now going to discuss what makes a bad leader.
-Each trait is listed with their positive counterparts.
+Each trait is listed with its positive counterparts.

 Good: Passionate & Empowering / Bad: Discouraging & Unenthusiastic